 Pro rated credit for early camp departure in the case of injury.

-– More than 14 days prior to the start of camp: Full Refund of all monies paid (less the $50 Insurance fee and the registration fee).
+More than 14 days before the start of camp: Full Refund of all monies paid (less the $50 Insurance fee and the registration fee).

-– Less than 14 days prior to the start of camp: Camp credit for all camp fees paid (less the $50 Insurance fee and the registration fee) valid through the following camp summer.
+Less than 14 days before the start of camp: Camp credit for all camp fees paid (less the $50 Insurance fee and the registration fee) valid through the following camp summer.

-– Once Camp Begins: In the event of injury (must be documented with a note from your personal camp doctor) A pro rated credit will be issued for any Wilson Collegiate Tennis Camp through the following year.
+Once Camp Begins: In the event of injury (must be documented with a note from your camp doctor) A pro-rated credit will be issued for any Wilson Collegiate Tennis Camp through the following year.

 What happens if Premier Sports Camps or the University cancels my camp?

 In the unlikely event Premier Sports Camps, the University or any of our partners cancel your camp week, we will refund all camp tuition and registration fees.
 PSC is not responsible for personal travel or other expenses associated with attending the camp.
-Camper waives any and all damages that may otherwise arise out of any camp cancellation and agrees to accept as liquidated damages said camp tuition and registration fees.
+Camper waives all damages that may otherwise arise out of any camp cancellation and agrees to accept as liquidated damages said camp tuition and registration fees.